Advice

 Do-it-yourself DRL kits are available online and from some brick-and-mortar retailers.
 Expect to pay from $50 to $200 for a universal kit.

-How Much Does It Cost to Professionally Install DRLs?
+How Much Does It Cost to Professionally Install Daytime Running Lights?

 Here’s the not-so-good news.
 Beyond the local dealership for your vehicle’s brand, you may need to do some legwork to find a competent professional installer for your DRL kit.
 That’s not to say they aren’t out there, but many auto shops simply don’t have experience with the installation.

-Your searching efforts can pay off.
+However, your search efforts can pay off.
 Look for custom auto shops that specialize in exterior lighting.
 Expect to pay about $750 in many parts of the country.
-That rough cost estimate would cover a $150 universal daytime running light kit and three or four hours of labor for the auto customizer.
+That rough cost estimate would cover a $150 universal daytime running light kit and three or four hours of labor for the installation.

-Now we’ll get to the question of why (or if) you need DRLs.
+Now we’ll get to the question of whether you need daytime running lights.
 It seems intuitive that illumination on the front of a vehicle would help pedestrians and other drivers see it.
 However, the studies measuring their effectiveness during daylight hours are mixed.
 As stated above, the U.S. government doesn’t feel compelled to make them mandatory.

 Cons